Thrive Offline Journal

 For Students - No Personal Electronic Devices:

-• Students in Conroe ISD, and eventually across Texas, will be prohibited from using cellphones, tablets, smartwatches, and any other personal electronic devices capable of telecommunication or digital communication, including flip phones or pagers, throughout the entire school day.
+• Students across Texas, will be prohibited from using cellphones, tablets, smartwatches, and any other personal electronic devices capable of telecommunication or digital communication throughout the entire school day.

-• This ban extends to class change passing periods and lunch periods within Conroe ISD.
+• This ban extends to class change passing periods and lunch periods.

-• If a student uses an unauthorized telecommunications device, it will be confiscated with each offense, held in the school office, and returned to the student at the end of that school day.
+• In Conroe ISD, if a student uses an unauthorized telecommunications device, it will be confiscated with each offense, held in the school office, and returned to the student at the end of that school day.

 • Students may be exempted if their device use is determined necessary by their medical provider or if the student is part of a 504 plan.